 Wrike is a work management platform for enterprise teams of all types.
 The flexibility of the platform allows it to be used as a combination of a work management system for team leaders and a collaboration facilitator for team members.

-The underlying economic pressures of digital transformation and the pandemic have conspired to accelerate the demand for enterprise workflow applications that help employees, regardless of their physical location, to seamlessly collaborate.
+The underlying economic pressures of digital transformation and the pandemic have conspired to accelerate the demand for enterprise workflow applications to support the boost of demand generation for b2b, so to help employees, regardless of their physical location, to seamlessly collaborate.
 Wrike is intended to eliminate that old adage of corporate life, “apparently I didn’t get the memo” by engaging all teams members in a productive, transparent work management system.

 Saranya joined Wrike when it was going through “a transition just like all the other vendors in this space”.
 The SaaS industry was increasingly moving from a self-served “land and expand” approach (using limited pilots and free trials to gain followers inside companies) to targeting the entire enterprise at their front door.
 Given Saranya’s background with SaaS vendors targeting the enterprise – it was an opportune time for her.

 “…instead of working around the (office) water cooler, people now have to rely on tools like Wrike in order to be able to perform their jobs and coordinate across (a more) diverse and remote workforce…”.

 When I asked Saranya about differentiating Wrike in a crowded market, she led with a credibility statement: “Forrester, for the third straight time, ranked Wrike at the top in the Workforce Collaboration Tools market”.